 Only the Best

 Exotic Cattery constantly endeavors to produce the best in wild-looking, healthy cats that are loaded with personality.
-As Exotic Cattery program evolves, consultations with leading geneticists and veterinarians will continue.
-This insures everything possible is done to produce the quality clients have come to know and expect.
+As the Exotic Cattery program evolves, consultations with leading geneticists and veterinarians will continue.
+This ensures everything possible is done to produce the quality clients have come to know and expect.

 The Timchenko Family

 Petr and Natalia have also been blessed with four wonderful children.
-Dinkun, Tania, Charles and Katie all help to socialize Exotic Cattery’ kittens, roles they most certainly enjoy.
+Dinkum, Tania, Charles, and Katie all help to socialize Exotic Cattery’s kittens, roles they most certainly enjoy.